christophd/christophd.github.io/_posts/2020-03-20-introducing-yaks.md

 gets more and more transformed into pure integration testing and end-to-end testing.
 Given by the nature of serverless architectures we rely on a given runtime infrastructure and it is hard to run tests outside of that infrastructure.

-Let us have a look ata sample Camel K integration:
+Let us have a look at a sample Camel K integration:

 Sample: _Camel K integration.groovy_
 {% highlight groovy %}